Most people who successfully memorize the Quran take way longer than necessary.

 - Skip the stations

-To learn more about these patterns, I suggest studying Memory Palace Mastery:
+To learn more about these patterns, I suggest getting my free memory improvement course:

 Seven: Carry The Text With You And Memorize During The Day